Mikroservices/Users/README.md

 ## Configuration

 The application uses the default settings.
 All settings are stored in the database in the `Setting` table.
-There are the following settings:
+We can find there following settings:

 - `isRecaptchaEnabled` - information about enable/disable Google Recaptcha, it's highly recommended to enable this feature.
 Recaptcha is validated during user registration process.
 - `recaptchaKey` - secret key for Google Recaptcha.